janko/janko.io/_posts/2018-04-02-imageprocessing-1-0-released.md

   square = pipeline.resize_to_fill!(150, 150)
   ```

-What I like about this API is that it's not a DSL, it's just Ruby code that you
+What I like about this API is that **it's not a DSL**, it's just Ruby code that
-have complete control over, so you can use regular Ruby conditionals, refactor
+you have complete control over, so you can use regular Ruby conditionals,
-complex processing into methods etc. It also doesn't pollute the class that
+refactor complex processing into methods etc. It also doesn't pollute the class
-performs the processing with additional methods, as there is no module
+that performs the processing with additional methods, as there is no module
 inclusion anymore.

 In addition to the API, some very useful features got added to the gem as well.